Deputy Prime Minister Winston Peters has lashed out at the Labour Party, saying the coalition partner has not acted in good faith.

 Peters, the leader of New Zealand First, has also said that Justice Minister Andrew Little should not have been surprised to learn that the party would push for a referendum on abortion law reform.

-The Government announced its proposal on Monday that would mean women, in consultation with her doctor, can decide whether to have an abortion until 20 weeks' pregnant.
+The Government announced its proposal on Monday that would mean a woman, in consultation with her doctor, can decide whether to have an abortion up until 20 weeks' pregnant.

 After that, the person performing the procedure will have to "reasonably believe the abortion is appropriate with regard to the pregnant woman's physical and mental health, and wellbeing".

-The proposal followed a series of consultations with New Zealand First MP Tracey Martin, who told Radio NZ on Tuesday morning that the party had no plans to push for a referendum on the abortion bill, which has its first reading today.
+The proposal followed consultations with New Zealand First MP Tracey Martin, who told Radio NZ on Tuesday morning that the party had no plans to push for a referendum on the abortion bill, which has its first reading today.

 But after the Tuesday caucus meetings, Peters told reporters that pushing for a referendum was on the cards, and has since confirmed that the party will seek to add a referendum to the bill at its committee stage.